Pentosan polysulfate sodium (By mouth)

 Pentosan Polysulfate Sodium (PEN-toe-san pol-ee-SUL-fate SOE-dee-um)

-Relieves bladder pain caused by a bladder disorder called interstitial cystitis.
+Relieves bladder pain caused by interstitial cystitis.

 When This Medicine Should Not Be Used

 - Take the medicine with water at least 1 hour before or 2 hours after a meal (unless your doctor tells you differently).

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.